sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 IaaS:

 1. Used by Sys Admins
-2. Provides infrastructures, and sotrage services
+2. Provides infrastructures, and storage services
-3. Offers flexibility in config
+3. Offers flexibility in config and lowers risk of lockin.
-4. Lowers cloud resources
+4. Lowers cloud resources needed, and lower costs needed.

 PaaS:

-1. Used by Devs,
+1. Used by Devs
+2. Provides application development platform, like hosted DBs, App Deployment and management
-2. Locked into the application
+3. Locked into the application.
-3. offers low cost solutions for race to markets.
+4. Offers low cost solutions for race to markets.

 # Lecture 07: Virtualisation, Containers and Container Orchestration